-Your efforts make a big difference for the 1000’s of people each month who eat meals from emergency food boxes.
+Your efforts make a big difference for the 1,000’s of people each month who rely on the Gallatin Valley Food Bank.

 Cash donations keep our freezers running, lights on, and our vehicles on the road.
 They also support our innovative programs to address the root causes of hunger through advocacy and education.
 Monetary donations also allow the Gallatin Valley Food Bank to purchase bulk food to be repacked by volunteers.
 Because we make large, bulk purchases, our cost per pound of food is far lower than that of food bought at retail prices by individuals.

 Thank you for organizing a food and fund drive to help fight hunger in our community.
-As need continues to grow, food drives become increasingly important.
+As the need continues to grow, food drives become increasingly important.
 Running a food drive is fun and easy!
+Check out our Food Drive Manual for tips.

 To ensure food safety, we are unable to accept any of the following items: